-- On collecting children, children will be brought to the setting door by one member of staff after you have rung the settings doorbell.
-Children will be handed over to parents with their bag and coat - parents should stand back from the setting door at collection.
-Only one person at collection times please.
-This may mean parents are waiting at the setting door for several minutes while staff gather everything together. - Parents can phone the setting at any time for information about how their child is getting on (01964 501744). - Return to the setting will be gradual with propriety given to school leavers and vulnerable learners, balanced with parents need to return to work. - Our outdoor garden space will be used daily where appropriate with all hands washed before and after use. - Our routines including snack and lunch times will be physically distanced appropriately within the group. - The use on internal communal spaces will be restricted as much as possible. - We will implement social distancing where possible. - Staff to minimise the resources available to those that can be cleaned effectively. - Equipment to be cleaned at the end of each session and throughout sessions regularly. - Continue to implement the settings 'snuffle station' and promote 'catch it, kill it, bin it' learning strategies and hand washing. - Disposable cups will be used to provide drinks to children thought sessions.
-These will be thrown away after each use. - Staff will ensure children wash hands regularly throughout the day, as well as before eating and after coughing or sneezing.
+- Parents can phone the setting at any time for information about how their child is getting on during the day (01964 501744). - Our outdoor garden space will be used daily where appropriate with all hands washed before and after use. - Our routines including snack and lunch times will be distanced appropriately within the group. - We will implement social distancing where possible. - Equipment to be cleaned regularly. - We will continue to implement the settings 'snuffle station' and promote 'catch it, kill it, bin it' learning strategies and hand washing. - Staff will ensure children wash their hands regularly throughout the day, as well as before eating and after coughing or sneezing.
 Children should be supported by staff members in a developmentally appropriate way to understand the steps they can take to keep themselves safe including regular hand washing and sneezing onto a tissue. - Children should be supported to understand the changes within their setting (as a result of COVID 19).
 All staff must be aware of children's attachments and their need for emotional support at this time.
+All staff must be aware that young children cannot socially distance.